- Home

 The North Kingstown Fire Department responds to a broad range of emergency incidents as well as provides a number of specialized services — e.g., fire prevention, emergency preparedness — for the North Kingstown community.
 Services that the Fire Department provides to the North Kingstown community are outlined below.

-Fire suppression personnel provide emergency response to a range of fire suppression-related incidents involving structures, wildland areas, vehicles and dumpsters/trash.
+Fire suppression personnel provide emergency response to a range of fire suppression-related incidents involving structures, wildland areas, vehicles, and dumpsters/trash.
 The Department staffs five engine companies, two Advanced Life Support rescue units, a fire alarm operator, and a Deputy Chief Command vehicle to protect the Town.
 The Ladder Truck, Special Hazards, Marine units, Truck 4 and the DECON Trailer, and Brush Trucks are unstaffed apparatus.
 These apparatus are manned by the engine companies when they are available.
 A three-platoon/shift configuration with 17 personnel assigned to each shift is utilized in order to provide the community with around-the-clock service.

 The Department provides first responder medical care and transportation services at the basic life support (BLS) and advanced life support (ALS) service levels.
-All uniformed staff of the Department are certified Emergency Medical Technicians – Cardiac (EMT-C), and approximately 6% percent are certified Paramedics.
+All uniformed staff of the Department is certified Emergency Medical Technicians – Cardiac (EMT-C), and approximately 6% percent are certified, Paramedics.
 Currently, the Department staffs two ALS rescues with a total of four Firefighter/EMT-C/ Paramedics.
 The department is a regional Strategic National Stockpile (SNS) Team designed to distribute, and dispense medical countermeasures and supplies from the SNS during a public health emergency, bioterrorism, chemical nerve agent, or points of dispensing immunizations for Tdap and flu vaccine, water distribution during hurricanes, to rapidly dispense medication to the towns’ entire population within 48 hours.

 The Department responds to a variety of hazardous materials issues.
 Some common issues are reports of hazardous materials dumping, carbon monoxide incidents and gas leaks.
 The department is one of four regional Decontamination Teams for the state supporting five regional Hazardous Materials Response Teams and RIEMA.
 Please visit our HAZMAT Decon page for more information.